-NMN falls into a category of supplements, along with Nicotinamide Riboside, referred to as “NAD boosters” – which have become increasingly popular.
+NMN falls into a category of supplements, along with Nicotinamide Riboside (NR), referred to as “NAD boosters” – which have become increasingly popular.

 NAD is required for every cell of our body to help facilitate energy production.
-As we age, the amount of NAD our cells produce declines, and less NAD = reduced cellular function.
-According to David, at 50, you have about half as much NAD as at age 20.
+As discussed above, by age 50 you have about half as much NAD as at age 20!

-The hope is that by supplementing precursors we can boost the cellular level of NAD closer to youthful levels.
+The intention is that by supplementing precursors we can boost the cellular level of NAD closer to youthful levels.